 We're almost wondering what Martine Rothblatt has not done in her fascinating life.
 We also learned that she developed a passion for working with satellite communications after she had a "profound experience" while working with NASA at their tracking station that was located in the Indian Ocean.
 After her experiences, she returned to UCLA and completed her studies in law as well as in satellite communication technology.
 She even launched a new GPS company which was considered to be revolutionary at the time, called GeoStar and she served as the chief executive officer of the company in 1986.

 19. She's known as the Transhumanist, Transgender CEO"

 Martine Rothblatt is a visionary who does a lot more than theorize about possibilities, although that is one thing that she does well.
 One of her many life goals is to tear down walls and barriers that exist between the digital world and the biological existence and doing so with the creation of a new species of robot that thinks, participates in mechanical learning, has human like features and movements and processes information similar to the human brain, except faster.
 She writes about the likelihood that at some point in the near future, there will be digital clones of human beings.
 Another is to foster an environment of acceptance for transgender people.

 20. Martine offers a unique perspective we could all learn from

 Martine Rothblatt is one of those unique pioneers in multiple fields of study.
-Starting out as a male and living in the academic and business world both as a male, then later as a female gives him some very unique perspectives on what it means to be a human being.
-It is more about the person’s heart, soul and personality than it is the body we inhabit or the gender we are assigned.
+Starting out as a male and living in the academic and business world both as a male, then later as a female gives her some very unique perspectives on what it means to be a human being.
+It is more about the person's heart, soul and personality than it is the body we inhabit or the gender we are assigned.
 We see a melding of human with digital that also transcends genders and breaks through unseen barriers and notions which we currently embrace about what it means to be human.